 In the image above you can see the famous powerlifter Kirk Karwoski.
 He weighed 280lbs at 5’8″ @ 11% BF.
 It shouldn’t take you a lot of time to realize that his physique is impossible to achieve naturally regardless of how heavy you lift.

 Belly Benches All Day, Baby!

-One of the best movements is the belly bench press.
-The whole idea of doing a belly bench press is to shorten the range motion and be able to lift more weight.
-The famous bench shirt also contributes to this phenomenon since it changes the natural bar bath observed during a raw bench press.
-That’s why you shouldn’t be surprised when you see a powerlifter sticking his gut out searching for contact with the bar during a heavy bench press attempt.
+One of the most grotesque movements is the belly bench press.
+The whole idea of doing a belly bench press is to shorten the range motion to lift more weight.

-Squat Suits And Bench Shirts
+Squat Suits and Bench Shirts

 Reduced Range Of Motion